spacebase/spacebasenz/README.md

 curl -O  http://demo1.spacebase.co/dumpfile_less_content.sql
 	(Or perhaps this will have moved … get the current database file.) lando db-import dumpfile_less_content.sql

+Now you should have a local development environment that upgrades your code via CircleCI whenever you push your master branch to origin at Github.
+Have fun!

 #### Commands we found useful